jboss-developer/jboss-developer-shared-resources/guides/CONFIGURE_MAVEN_JBOSS_EAP7.md

 * You plan to use Red Hat JBoss Developer Studio (8 or above) to build and deploy the quickstarts.
 These IDEs embed Maven 3.2.1 so you do not need to install it separately.
 If you plan to use JBoss Developer Studio 7.1.1, you must download and install a newer version of Maven and replace the embedded version of Maven.

 Some common profiles are defined and may be used in some quickstart POM files.
 These profiles are described here: [Use of Maven Profiles in POM Files](#use-of-maven-profiles-in-pom-files)

-For more information about Maven, see the [Maven Guide](https://access.redhat.com/documentation/en-US/JBoss_Enterprise_Application_Platform/6.4/html-single/Development_Guide/index.html#chap-Maven_Guide "Maven Guide") chapter in the _Development Guide_ for Red Hat JBoss Enterprise Application Platform.

 Download and Install Maven
 --------------------------